-Unattended surveillance sensors may be stationary or mounted on robotic platforms; these sensors will be integrated with local and networked signal processing and communications capabilities.
-They should operate unattended for weeks or months after deployment, and indefinitely with energy harvesting.
+Unattended surveillance sensors may be stationary or mounted on robotic platforms; these sensors will be integrated with local and networked signal processing and communications capabilities, and should operate unattended for weeks or months after deployment.
 The sensor output should be quantitative: e.g., analog voltage level(s) or digital word(s); it should contain target information, and possibly a confidence level, suitable for low-bandwidth transmission and/or inter-sensor fusion.